 - Strong interpersonal skills, and ability to work effectively in both a team environment and independently.

 - Ability to work calmly under pressure and to tight deadlines, multi-tasking and prioritising work to meet business requirements

 - Strong work ethic; drives improvements in processes and is keen to learn and develop their skills through cross-training on processes in other cells and on new equipment

 Candidates must be eligible to, and hold all relevant finalised paperwork, to live and work in the UK.
 Copies of Passports and Visas will be requested.

-Holiday entitlement: 25 days plus 8 bank holidays (3 days to be reserved each year for Christmas shutdown)
+Holiday entitlement: 25 days plus 8 bank holidays.
+Days to be reserved each year for Christmas shutdown.

-Cleanroom standards: In the cleanroom, you cannot wear makeup (including fake eyelashes and long nails), any scent/perfume, or heeled/open-toed shoes.
-In our cleanroom, all staff is required to wear personal protective equipment (PPE) (hairnet, veil, lightweight hood, suit, and boots).
+Cleanroom standards: In the cleanroom you cannot wear makeup (including fake eyelashes and long nails), any scent/perfume or heeled/open toed shoes.
+In our cleanroom, all staff are required to wear personal protective equipment (PPE) (hairnet, veil, lightweight hood, suit and boots).
 Safety shoes are not required.

-Transport: There is no public transport to the site at times during shift working hours, so you must have your own transport and the ability to travel to the site.
+Transport: There is no public transport to site at times during shift working hours, so you must have your own transport and ability to travel to site.
 Free parking is available on site.

 COVID-19 Measures: We are a COVID-19 Secure site and training will be provided on the measures in place to protect everyone's safety for all new starters.